iAvicenna/Residual-Network-Pytorch/README.md

-# A (Yet Another) PyTorch (0.3.0) Implementation of Residual Networks
+# A (Yet Another) PyTorch (0.4.0) Implementation of Residual Networks

 This is a [PyTorch](http://pytorch.org/) implementation of the Residual Network architecture with basic blocks as described paper [Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385) by Kaiming He, Xiangyu Zhang, Shaoqing Ren and Jian Sun.
-This implementation gets a CIFAR10 test accuracy of %92-93 percent when 18 layers are used (in the paper they also achieve %93 percent with 18 layers) Different annealing schemes or changing the order of the batchnorm and relu does not seem to make any significant improvements but this requires more testing to make sure.
+This implementation gets a CIFAR10 test accuracy of %92-93 percent when 18 layers with initial depth of 16 are used (in the paper they also achieve %93 percent with the same setting).
+Increasing the width of the depth of the network can increase the accuracy up to %94-95 percent (see below).
+Different annealing schemes or changing the order of the batchnorm and relu does not  seem to make any significant improvements but this requires more testing to make sure.
 SGD with a decreasing learning rate and weight decay=0.0005 seems to perform the best among all optimizers.
 Applying random rotations, flips and crops to the training set at the beginning of each cycle to boost the variety in training set seems to improve the accuracy by about %1-2 percent.
-ZCA data whitening and layer-wise properties (setting the weight decays for bias layers to 0) are also implemented.
+ZCA data whitening and layer-wise properties  (setting the weight decays for bias layers to 0) are also implemented.ZCA data whitening does not seem to improve the results more than normalization of standard deviation.

 # Architectural details